haplesshero13/mini-games/README.md

 # Mini Games

 ## WordUp
 A clone of a popular guessing game for words of a certain length.
-Extended to provide an extra challenge for those willing to accep it.
+Extended to provide an extra challenge for those willing to accept it.

 ## Template